TeknooSoftware/kubernetes-client/README.md

 License
 -------
-East PaaS is licensed under the MIT License - see the licenses folder for details
+Kubernetes is licensed under the MIT License - see the licenses folder for details

 Contribute :)
 -------------